 Generally, you want to keep humidity levels between 55 and 62%.
 There are specialized humidity packs that can help you maintain that rate.

 If you did cure your buds but still notice a foul smell (or none), you probably did not let the curing period run its full course.
 Buds need at least four weeks to be fully cured; in some cases, even more!

 Trace amounts of humidity leftover after drying and curing may not just invite mold but also inhibit terpenes, thus causing a poor aroma and taste.

 Best Way to Store Weed

 You need to make some basic considerations if you want your weed to maintain its flavor and potency.

 Weed’s biggest enemies are light, moisture, and heat.
-The most convenient way to ensure that all of these are kept to a minimum is to do what we already suggested above – keep your buds in sealable, airtight mason jars in a cool and dark place!
+The most convenient way to ensure that all of these are kept to a minimum is to keep your buds in sealable, airtight mason jars in a cool and dark place!
 This way, you can ensure minimal terpene loss and provide the optimal conditions for strong-smelling, fine-tasting, and heavy-hitting weed.

 Why Do My Buds Have No Smell: FAQs

 What causes cannabis buds to lack smell?